-Name : Chua Chwee Choo Ang Chiang Meng Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust? : No No Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust? : No No Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity? : No No Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or : Save for the matters disclosed by the Company in previous announcements dated 11 August 2021 and 11 April 2022, no. Save for the matters disclosed by the Company in previous announcements dated 11 August 2021 and 11 April 2022, no. ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or : No No
+Name : Lee Chong Hoe Choo Kok Kiong Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part? : No No Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust? : No Νο Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust? • No No Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity? : No No any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or : Save for the matters disclosed by the Company in previous announcements dated 11 August 2021 and 11 April 2022, no. Save for the matters disclosed by the Company in previous announcements dated 11 August 2021 and 11 April 2022, no. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or : No No iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or : No No

-Name : Chua Chwee Choo Ang Chiang Meng iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or : No No iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? : No No Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere? : Interviewed by the Commercial Affairs Department as part of its investigations into a potential offence under the Penal Code 1871 of Singapore.
-Please refer to the Company's announcement dated 14 June 2023 for more details.
-Interviewed by the Corrupt Practices Investigation Bureau ("CPIB") in relation to investigations into offence(s) under Section 6(b) of the Prevention of Corruption Act (Chapter 241).
-Please refer to the Company's announcement dated 13 September 2020 for more details.
-On 28 January 2022, The Company announced that it has been informed that the CPIB is taking no further action in its investigations against Ms Chua Chwee Choo Sally.
-No
+Name : Lee Chong Hoe Choo Kok Kiong iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? : No No Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere? : No No Any prior experience as a director of an listed issuer listed on the Exchange?
+If No, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
+Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable) : Not applicable as this relates to the re-election of Director.
+Not applicable as this relates to the re-election of Director.